EmmanueleVilla/renshuu_widget/README.md

    - Connect your Android device or use an emulator.
    - Click "Run" in Android Studio to install the app on your device.

+#### From the play store

+Navigate to [the play store page](https://play.google.com/store/apps/details?id=com.shadowings.renshuuwidget) and install it!

 ## Usage